-

 Adjective

-animal (masculine and feminine plural animals)
+animal m or f (masculine and feminine plural animals)

 Noun